rabbitmq/cluster-operator/docs/examples/mtls/README.md

 These Secrets can also be created by [Cert Manager](https://cert-manager.io/).

-Once the secrets exist, you can deploy this example like this:
+Once the secrets exist, you can deploy this example as follows:

 ```shell
 kubectl apply -f rabbitmq.yaml